BananaBerryInc/spit-fire/README.md

 # Releases/Updates

 As of now, stable(ish) releases are planned for Friday of each week.
 If you want to be on the bleeding edge, or just want an easy way to update, please check out https://github.com/BananaBerryInc/spit-fire-updater for an easy way to update Spit-fire.
-THis is still in Beta stages, though.
+This is still in Beta stages, though.

 # About the font we used.

 We used the font "Saira", which is licensed under OFL (SIL Open Font License).
-You can fins a copy of the font's license in the "res" directory, under the name "OFL.txt".
+You can find a copy of the font's license in the "res" directory, under the name "OFL.txt".
 Saira was created by Cristiano Sobral.

 # Thanks